 The Legislative Assembly is made up of members of the government and the opposition.
 The Ombudsman is chosen jointly by both sides to ensure the process is fair and unbiased.
 A committee of the Legislative Assembly reviews the applications, conducts interviews, and recommends the next Ombudsman to the Legislative Assembly.

 - Who does the Ombudsman report to?

-The Ombudsman is an Officer of the Legislative Assembly but is independent of government and political parties.
-The Ombudsman provides annual reports to the Legislative Assembly through the Speaker of the House.
+The Ombudsman is an Officer of the Yukon Legislative Assembly but is independent of government and political parties.
+The Ombudsman provides annual reports to the legislative assembly through the Speaker of the House.
 The Ombudsman does not take instructions from any government or organization.
-The Ombudsman acts on behalf of the people of the Yukon.
+The Ombudsman acts on behalf of the people of Yukon.

 - How can I get more information about the Ombudsman?

 The Office of the Ombudsman offers a variety of educational tools, such as public education sessions, news releases, brochures, annual reports and this website.
 In addition to our own initiatives, we work to make ourselves available to the public at their request.
 We encourage Yukoners to contact us if they are interested in learning more about what we do.

 - How can I reach the Ombudsman?

 Our office is located at 3162 Third Avenue, on the Main Floor, in Whitehorse.
 You can drop into our office, or reach us by phone, email or mail.